k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 #### Advanced Masking Settings

 The purpose of the Advanced Masking Settings pop-up window is to allow the setting-up of additional masking parameters.
-The settings included in this window are:
+The settings included in this window are as follows:

-* **Masking indicators** - determine the masking behavior during a flow run.
-They can be set either per population via the Catalog Masking Actor's inputs or per Classification via the Advanced Masking Settings screen.
-The Catalog definition of masking indicators overrides the setting of these indicators on the Catalog Masking Actor - for all the fields with the same Classification.
+* **Masking indicators** — determine the masking behavior during a flow run.
+They can be set either per population, via the Catalog Masking Actor's inputs, or per Classification, via the Advanced Masking Settings screen.
+The Catalog definition of masking indicators overrides the settings of these indicators on the Catalog Masking Actor — for all the fields with the same Classification.
-* **Formatter Name and Parameters** - set in order to enable the [format-preserving masking](/articles/41_masking/03_format_preserving_masking.md).
+* **Formatter Name and Parameters** — these are set in order to enable the [format-preserving masking](/articles/41_masking/03_format_preserving_masking.md).
-* **Pre-Execution Logic** - an actor or a flow to be executed by the Catalog Masking Actor.
+* **Pre-Execution Logic** — an actor or a flow to be executed by the Catalog Masking Actor.
-* **Property Alias Map** - establish the mapping between the Catalog's property and an input parameter of the attached Masking Actor.
+* **Property Alias Map** — establishes mapping between the Catalog's property and an input parameter of the attached Masking Actor.
 These mappings are created to override actor’s input parameters (Generator, Formatter or Pre-execution logic) with the values of Catalog’s field properties, by that to improve the quality of the generated value.

 <img src="../images/settings_masking_advanced.png" />